thekompanee/chamber/README.md

 _secure_my_secure_key_name: 8239f293r9283r9823r92hf9823hf9uehfksdhviwuehf923uhrehf9238
 ```

-However you would still be able to access the value like so (assuming you had
+Now, only users with the private key file can access the secret value.
+Once
-the private key in the application's root):
+the private key is in your application's root directory, you can access the
+secret by name:

 ```ruby
 Chamber.env.my_secure_key_name